ryanking13/photoburn/README.md

 # Photoburn

-Find duplicate & similar photos and remove it.
+Find duplicate & similar photos and group/remove it.

 [phash](http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html) is used for comparing images.